VISUAL ARTS 3º E.S.O.

 79

-PROJECT: The colour
+The colour

-PAINTINGS REINTERPRETED 1.
-Choose a painting from the twentieth century and divide in 4 parts.
-Reinterpret this painting using the following colours:
+century and divide in 4 parts.
+Reinterpret this painting using the following

 1. WARM COLOURS Upper left side